NaixGames/Polycosmos/README.md

 The StyxScribe is what can communicate the Polycosmos mod with the ArchipleagoCLient.

 - Polycosmos mod works like a standard Hades mod.
 It is written in .lua with some stripped-down capabilities (in particular no access to
 "require" or related commands).
-Up to the time of 0.5.0 compromised a bunch of modules, which we explain a few here:
+Up to the time of 0.12.0 this compromised a bunch of modules, which we explain a few here:

 PolycosmosEvents: reacts to certain important events in the game (location reached, game loaded) by notifying other modules.
 PolycosmosHeatManager: manages the current Heat level according to the settings and items it receives